misterfresh/react-without-webpack/README.md

 ```
 git clone git@github.com:misterfresh/react-without-webpack.git
 cd react-without-webpack
-npm install (or yarn install )
+npm install
 node server.js
 ```
 Open
 ```
 https://localhost:5000/
 ```
-on a browser with ES2015 native modules enabled.
+in a browser with ES2015 native modules enabled.
 I'm using Chrome Canary with the Experimental Web Platform flag activated.
 Proceed after the security warning to see the page.

 ## How it works